softplus/lightroom-cc-api/README.md

 This is a fork from (https://github.com/lou-k/lightroom-cc-api)

 ## Disclaimer
 This project is new and needs a lot of work.
-Use with caution..
+Use with caution.
-See the [issues](https://github.com/softplus/lightroom-cc-api/issues) page for some low hanging fruit if you have time to contribute :D.

 ## Pre-Requisities
 You'll need two things: